DHARPA-Project/kiara_plugin.network_analysis/examples/data/gml/Readme.md

 ### cond_mat_2005

+ This file is too large for this repository, it can be found [here](https://github.com/DHARPA-Project/kiara.examples/tree/main/examples/data/network_analysis/gml).
 #### Note: This dataset will not load with networkX because it has a lot of duplicate labels.

 "The file cond-mat-2005.gml contains an updated version of cond-mat.gml, the